 Technical harmonisation in the EU is based on the Whole Vehicle Type-Approval System (WVTA).
 Under the WVTA, a manufacturer can obtain certification for a vehicle type in one EU country and market it EU-wide without further tests.
 The certification is issued by a type-approval authority and the tests are carried out by the designated technical services.

-Lists of approval authorities in the EU countries:
+See the lists of approval authorities in the EU countries below.

 A technical service is an organisation or a body designated by the national approval authority as a:

 EU countries have to notify the Commission of the name and details of designated technical services for